kagaries-edition/kagaries-edition-public/README.md

 Thanks to the [Fabric](https://fabricmc.net) team for allowing others to modify their [installer](https://github.com/FabricMC/fabric-installer) for other uses, like this one.

-And thanks to [Mojang](https://www.minecraft.net/en-us) and the [MCPReborn](https://github.com/Hexeption/MCP-Reborn) for making any of this possible.
+And thanks to [Mojang](https://www.minecraft.net/en-us) and the [MCPReborn](https://github.com/Hexeption/MCP-Reborn) team for making any of this possible.